-- Don’t eat with Invisalign in: Remove your aligners to eat to help prevent staining and food getting stuck in your aligner.
+- Don’t eat with Invisalign in: Remove your aligners to eat to help prevent staining and food getting stuck in your aligner, this includes chewing gum.
 Brush your teeth after your meal to avoid staining.

 - Don’t drink anything but water: Staining can occur from most drinks.
 The only thing you can drink with your aligners is water.